YazminMelgoza/studyjournal/README.md

 #### Description:
 StudyJournal is a productivity tool for students.
 When students have a lot of responsabilities and tasks, many of us doesn't even know what to do first.
 StudyJournal automatically orders your tasks by priority, so you don't need to spend much time planning.

-* Login/Register: Create yor personal Account
+* Login/Register: Create your personal Account
 * Tasks: Add and organize your tasks by priority
 * Subjects: Customize your subjects with a color of your preference
 * Stopwatch: An implementation of the Reverse Pomodoro technique.
 Select a task from your list and start focusing